 a fair value basis

 Further significant risk management tools – along with the various stress tests used to estimate the loss potential under extreme market conditions – include sensitivity and duration analyses and our asset / liability management (ALM).
 The internal capital model provides us with quantitative support for the investment strategy as well as a broad diversity of VaR calculations.
 In addition, tactical duration ranges are in place, within which the portfolio can be positioned opportunistically according to market expectations.
 The parameters for these ranges are directly linked to our calculated risk-bearing capacity.

 Share price risks derive from the possibility of unfavourable changes in the value of equities, equity derivatives or equity index derivatives in our portfolio.
-We hold such assets only on a very modest scale as part of strategic participations.
-The scenarios for changes in equity prices consequently have only extremely slight implications for our portfolio.
+In addition to such assets held hitherto on only a very modest scale as part of strategic participations, we have acted on market opportunities in the course of the year to rebuild a broadly diversified equity portfolio.

 The portfolio of fixed-income securities is exposed to the interest rate risk.
 Declining market yields lead to increases and rising market yields to decreases in the fair value of the fixed-income securities portfolio.